Document Management Systems: All information about DMS

 The most important DMS feature is the classification and appropriate storage of documents.
 As illustrated, workflows can also be established in the document management system.
 This applies to all documents.
 And especially when combining DMS workflows with ECM or ERP systems, time saving simplifications can be carried out.

 Tasks and deadlines – workflows in the DMS

 An easy and very basic workflow, which can be implemented with a document management system, is task and deadline monitoring.
 This is very easy to do.
 On arrival in the DMS, a document is sent to a group of processors – and the document has a fixed time “attached”, a “deadline”, by which the task relating to the document must be completed.
 If no-one takes care of the task by this time, the escalation management will get involved.
 That means: There will be a reminder about the unresolved situation.
 If none of the affected employees react to the reference to the DMS workflow, automated notifications could for example be escalated to the team leader.

 More complex DMS-workflows

-Versioning of documents in the document management tool
+Versioning of documents in the DMS

 The topic of versioning and version control is becoming increasingly important in the area of document management.
 Keyword “traceability”.
 Originally, the problem of versioning and version control comes from software development (the tools there to solve it: RCS, CVS, Subversion, Git etc.).